greyexpert/hint/README.md

 User Hint
 ====

-Adds hints for links to user.
+Adds hints for links to users, groups and events.
 Has very flexible configuration page with live preview and lot of customization options.

-**Features:**

-* Send message
-* Send gift
-* Follow user
-* Friends
-* Cover Image
-* Avatar History
-* Profile Questions
-* User Credits
+Each hint type has its own configuration page with lots of different features.
+With every update new features are added.